mozilla-l10n/documentation/src/products/firefox_desktop/firefox_l10n_faqs.md

 ### Can I restore an old string?

-It’s always possibile to restore an old string that was removed from code, as long as the text remains the same, and the string is used exactly in the same context.
+It’s always possible to restore an old string that was removed from code, as long as the text remains the same, and the string is used exactly in the same context.

 It might also be possible to uplift the patch if the string is still available in the [gecko-string repository](https://hg.mozilla.org/l10n/gecko-strings). `gecko-strings` is a repository with a [superset](https://firefox-source-docs.mozilla.org/l10n/crosschannel/index.html) of strings from all [supported versions](https://hg.mozilla.org/mozilla-unified/file/tip/python/l10n/mozxchannel/__init__.py#l31) of Firefox: nightly, beta, release, ESR.